HCDigitalScholarship/intervals/sections/11_Pandas.md

     #output as follows
     ['Superius', 'Contratenor', 'PrimusTenor', 'SecundusTenor', 'Bassus']

+#### Selected Columns in New Dataframe

+**By Name with `loc` Method**

+Image that only the "PrimusTenor" and "SecundusTenor" are needed in a new dataframe.
+These can be selected with `loc` by name:

+    nr = piece.notes()
+    nr.loc[:, ['PrimusTenor', 'SecundusTenor']]

+Note that the information about the columns to select appears to the right of the comma.
+In this case the `:` to the left of the column means that *all rows* are returned.
+But these could be specified, too, as shown above.

+**By Position with `iloc` Method

+It is also possible to select columns on the basis of their *position* in the dataframe (the first is '0', the last is '-1').
+To return just the top and bottom voices (Superius and Bassus from the list above), use the `iloc` function:

+    nr = piece.notes()
+    nr2 = nr.iloc[:, [0, -1]]

+Note that `iloc` method allows selection of either rows or columns (or both).

+Note that the information about the columns to select appears to the right of the comma.
+In this case the `:` to the left of the column means that *all rows* are returned.
+But these could be specified, too, as shown above.

 Perhaps in turn it might be necessary to rename some or all of the columns.
-This could be done by passing a Python 'dictionary' in which the old and new voice (column) names are given as `key : value` pairs in a list.
+This could be done by passing a Python 'dictionary' in which the old and new voice (column) names are given as `key : value` pairs inside curved braces, separated by commas: `{old_col_1_name : new_col_1_name, old_col_2_name : new_col_2_name }`.
+It is only necessary to provide dictionaries for the columns to be renamed; the others can be left out.
 For instance:

     mel.rename(columns = {'Superius':'Soprano', 'Contratenor':'Alto'})

-Pandas provides several other ways to rename or reorganize columns.
+Pandas provides several other ways to rename, select or reorganize columns.
 See the cheat sheet above.

 ### Counting and Sorting